alliander-opensource/SchemaTransformer/README.md

 # Schema Transformer

+# ⛔️ DEPRECATED
+This repository is deprecated and will soon be deleted entirely.

+The project is continued [here](https://github.com/alliander-opensource/schema-transformer).

 ## Contributing

 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.